webpad/eNote-SDK/README.md

 24
 Rev. 1.3
 Programing Guide for MobiScribe eNote
-Features Example Use Cases
-WF
-mode
-Comments
-INTERACTIVE
-Menu Selection
-(response to user
-input)
-Black/White options: Radio
-buttons, underlining, Box
-outline, invert text etc.
-DU
-Grayscale option: Highlight
-selection in gray
-GC Box selection; Could be more flashy
-Keyboard/Text
-input
-Search box entry Password
-entry
-DU
-If anti-aliased text is desired, can play around with combined DU/GC update
-Keyboard response
-Button key
-acknowledgement
-DU
-Inversion of selected key Use inherent flashiness of GC to redisplay the button?
-Browsing books,
-apps, or menu
-options (graphical)
-Selection GC
-Recommend doing pipeline to show transitions
-Fast Page Turn
-Scanning through
-Books/Documents
-A2
-Reduced contrast - may be more ghosty; Need to start and end with
-White; GC should follow to display a quality image
-DU Not as fast as A2 Better image quality
-Panning
-Navigating zoomed in
-text/images
-Navigating maps Camera
-view finder
-A2 Achieve grayscale through dithering
-Highlighting Text highlighting
-DU
-GC
-DU+GC
-inversion of text with DU
-Grayscale highlighting with GC
-Combination of both: DU for fast initial user response, followed by GC to change to grayscale?
-25

 Rev. 1.3

 |             |                      Features                     | Example Use Cases                                                              | WF Mode       | Comments                                                                                                                                                   |